 Nerve damage or lymphedema can reduce sensation.
 Increasing blood flow to the pelvic area can help.
-Ways to address it are pelvic floor exercises, vibrators or a vacuum device that has been approved by the FDA.
+Ways to address it are pelvic floor exercises, vibrators or a vacuum device that have been approved by the FDA.

 Moisturizing the vaginal area maintains the correct pH.
 The physicians recommend using an intravaginal moisturizer (like Polycarbophil) and the use of water based lubricants (without fragrance, glycerine, bactericides or spermicides which are irritants).